Bothell – UW Graduate School Skip to content

 Campus Safety (Bothell)

-Our department provides professional security and campus safety services to UW Bothell and Cascadia College.
-To enhance the teaching and learning environment for the entire campus community, we are committed to creating and maintaining safety as well as a sense of security.
+Campus Safety provides professional security and campus safety services to UW Bothell and Cascadia College.
+To enhance the teaching and learning environment for the entire campus community, Campus Safety is committed to creating and maintaining safety as well as a sense of security.
 Campus safety officers actively patrol the campus to get to know our community members.

 Read more about Campus Safety